srivatsamarichi/service-offerings/workshops/github-1day.md

-# GitHub Overview (Half Day)
+# GitHub Overview (1 Day)

 This workshop will provide information on DevOps practices to help teams eliminate delivery impediments and deliver continuous value with software.
 Modern app lifecycle management extends beyond source code management or version control to encompass full lifecycle practices that integrate teams and functions, eliminate waste, and reduce cycle times across every aspect of software development from ideation to production operations.

 GitHub and Visual Studio is a comprehensive solution that makes it simple for any team to adopt and apply modern app lifecycle management practice at their own pace to eliminate delivery impediments and transition to a continuous delivery cadence.

 ## Duration

-Half Day
+1 Day

 ## Target Audience